richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Area Director

-The Area Director (AD) assigned as the Reponsible Area Director for a Working Group will review documents after the Working Group has approved them following a last call.
+The Area Director (AD) assigned as the Responsible Area Director for a Working Group will review documents after the Working Group has approved them following a last call.
 When satisfied, the AD coordinates the IESG review and IETF last call of